QuackQuery/QuackQuery/README.md

 ## Key features

-Agno is simple, fast and model agnostic.
+QuackQuery is simple, fast and model agnostic.
 Here are some key features:

 - **Lightning Fast**: Agent creation is 10,000x faster than LangGraph (see [performance](#performance)).
 - **Model Agnostic**: Use any model, any provider, no lock-in.